Jielin-Qiu/MMSum_model/README.md

 Please place them in MMSum/src/data.

+If you want to know how the data was collected, please go to our [data collection repo](https://github.com/Jason-Qiu/MMSum_Data_Collection_Tool).

 ### Training and Evaluation

 For training, please cd into MMSum/src/runtime and run the following command: